ros2/turtlebot2_demo/README.md

 This repository contains the code and supporting files to run TurtleBot 2 demos using ROS 2.
 Due to reliance on existing Linux-only code and dependencies, these demos are intended for use only on Linux (that could change in the future).

+Here's a video of the very first successful run of ROS 2 follower: https://www.youtube.com/watch?v=YTlls9yHZog.

+This is very much a work in progress and there's plenty of functionality present in the ROS 1 equivalent system that's currently missing or disabled, but it's an important step.

 We're assuming here that you have an Orbbec Astra depth camera.
 Extra work would be required to use the Kinect or Asus Xtion Pro.
 Without an Astra, you can still do joystick teleop.

 # Installation